• Skip to primary navigation

 How do you make soup tasty?

+Make sure that you taste as you add different elements to the soup pot.
+Taste and adjust the seasonings.
 Adding enough salt and pepper is key as well as rounding out the flavors.
-If you have bouillon or a soup base on hand that can enrich the flavor as can powdered truffle dust or other spice aisle ingredients that can add oomph to your soup.
+If you have bouillon or a soup base on hand that can enrich the flavor as can powdered truffle salt or other spice aisle ingredients that can add oomph to your soup.
+In my experience, the soup broth is what makes or breaks your soup.
+Use a flavorful broth or stock and enhance it with spices and herbs for best flavor.

 How do you make soup creamy?

 Creaminess can be added to soup via a white sauce (butter cooked with flour where milk is added to create a thick creamy sauce) or the simple addition of cream or a vegan milk, such as coconut.
+You can also add the texture of creaminess with leftover mashed potatoes or stirring in dried potato flakes.
+Yep, instant mashed potatoes added to soup can thicken it as well as give it a little creaminess.

 What spices to put in soup?